mehrlander/Wring/custom-suffix-tree-engine-summary.md

 ]

 Next Step: Proceed to Phase 2: Pairwise Consistency, where these registries are intersected across multiple documents to define global structural anchors and extract variable slot content.
-Would you like me to prepare the Phase 2 Starter Prompt to kick off the next stage of the project?